-If one or more of the oxygen sensors are faulty, then you are going to get the classic symptoms of an engine that is running too rich or too lean.
-Top of the list will be poor fuel economy and decreased performance.
+If one or more of the oxygen sensors are faulty, then you are going to experience symptoms of an engine that is running too rich.
+Common engine error codes for faulty oxygen sensors include P0420 and P0140.

 How Does An Oxygen Sensor Work?